 The Science Library has a vast array of electronic and print resources, including over 400,000 print volumes.
 The library subscribes to over 2,000 journals.
 Both books and journals are shelved by Library of Congress call number.
 Journals are located on the third floor; books and monograph series (such as Lecture Notes in Mathematics) are on the fourth floor.
 Many titles are available electronically - check Mirlyn for details.

 Science Librarians and Subject Specializations

-Science librarians are available to give UM faculty, students and staff in-depth research assistance.
-Please call the Graduate Library Reference Desk (734-764-9373) or Undergraduate Library Reference Desk (734-763-4141), or contact the subject librarian whose specialization most closely matches your topic or area of interest.
+Science librarians are available to give U-M faculty, students and staff in-depth research assistance.
+Please call the Graduate Library Reference Desk (734-764-9373), Ask a Librarian, or contact directly the subject librarian whose specialization most closely matches your area of interest.

 Offically part of the Science Libraries, the Museums Library is located on the second floor of Ruthven Museums Building.
 The Museums Library is open Monday - Friday 9 AM - 5 PM.
 Library hours may be shorter during summer or between semesters; be sure to check the current hours.
-For more information call (734) 764-0467 or visit the Museums Library website.
+For more information call (734) 764-046.

 What They're Saying About Us